rackerlabs/support-how-to/content/how-to/cloud-servers/testing-network-services-with-netcat/index.md

 IP tables instantly reflect any changes made.
 Repeat the test with nc to see if there is any change in the response.

 If you want to remove the rule you have added you can use the -D option as well as the position of the rule in the chain.
 In the previous example we added a rule at line 1, the top of the chain.
 The following example shows how to remove it.

     {.pre .codeblock}
     sudo /sbin/iptables -D INPUT 1

-You can check your current firewall configuration at any time by running the following:
+You can check your current firewall configuration at any time by running the following command in the command line:

     {.pre .codeblock}
     sudo /sbin/iptables -L -v

 ### Connection succeeded

-If the initial connection succeeds it indicates that nc can connect to the service.
-Now we should look at the connection in a bit more detail.
+If the initial connection succeeds, Netcat can connect to the service.
+Look at the connection in more detail.

 First use the "-vt" option to see if the service can respond to basic network queries:

     {.pre .codeblock}
     nc -vt IP Address Port

-Are you able to connect, send commands to the service-daemon and receive responses?
-If so, that indicates that the program is accessible and your issue may be due to the way the client is trying to connect or how the service is configured to respond to the connection.
+If you can send commands to the service-daemon and receive responses, that indicates that the program is accessible and your issue may be due to the client's connection configuration.

-Once you've connected you may also need to send some information to the service to get a response.
-You might send a GET request to a web server, for example, or some other appropriate data before you'll receive a response from the service.
+Once you've connected, test the service to get a response.
+You can test the service by sending a _GET_ request to a web server, or some other appropriate data to prompt the server for a response.

 ### Closing the connection

-To close the connection you can either press Ctrl + C or type the service specific quit command.
+You can termintate the connection by either pressing `Ctrl + C`,  or type the service specific quit command.

-As an example, you can close a connection to an FTP server with the `QUIT` command:
+As an example, you can close a connection to a file transfer protocol _FTP_ server with the `QUIT` command:

     {.pre .codeblock}
     nc -vt 203.0.113.96 21